rdelfin/flatbuffers-build/README.md

 }
 ```

-Note that this will generate a symlink under `src/gen_flatbuffers`.
-Remember to add this file
+Note that since this will generate a symlink under `src/gen_flatbuffers`, you need to add this
-to your gitignore as this symlink will dynamically change at runtime.
+file to your gitignore as this symlink will dynamically change at runtime.

 ## On file ordering